envygeeks/jekyll-assets/README.md

 ### Liquid Processing with your Jekyll context

-By default (whether `features.liquid` is true or false) we will process all files with the extension ".liquid", so if you give us ".scss.liquid" we will parse the liquid and then we will parse the SCSS and finally output your ".css" file.

-When `features.liquid` is set to true, we will process ***ALL*** files through Liquid, regardless of whether they have the ".liquid" extension.
-Use this at your own risk.
+By default (whether `features.liquid` is `true` or `false`) we will process all files with the extension `.liquid`, so if you give us `.scss.liquid` we will parse the liquid and then we will parse the SCSS and finally output your `.css` file.
+When `features.liquid` is set to `true`, we will process ***ALL*** files through Liquid, regardless of whether they have the `.liquid` extension. ***Use this at your own risk.
+As it can lead to some bugs, some bad output, and even some ugly edge cases... especially with things like Handlebars.***

 ### Cache Folder

-If you plan to change the `cache` folder, please make sure to add that folder to your `exclude` list in Jekyll or you will generate over and over and over again, `.` folders are not ignored by default.
+If you plan to change the `cache` folder, please make sure to add that folder to your `exclude` list in Jekyll, or you will generate over and over and over again, `.` folders are not ignored by default as of Jekyll 3.x, so you should take heed of ignoring your own folders.

 ### Sources

 The listed resources in the example are all defaults.
 It should be noted that we append your sources instead of replace our resources with yours.
-So if you add `_assets/folder` then we will append that to our sources and both will work.

-***NOTE: if you use our `_assets` base folder container as a base folder for your sprockets, we will not append our sources, we will only use that folder as the sole source (base folder.)***
+So if you add `_assets/folder` then we will append that to our sources and both will work. ***NOTE: if you use our `_assets` base folder container as a base folder for your Sprockets, we will not append our sources, we will only use that folder as the sole source (base folder.)***

 ### Digesting